Daniel Fry: White Sands incident

-Understanding Inc.
+Understanding, Inc.

 In 1954, Fry published his first book called The White Sands Incident and a year later started an organization called Understanding which published a monthly newsletter by the same name.
 Understanding was eventually incorporated as a non-profit corporation, which was described in a 1959 pamphlet as "From a start of nine members at El Monte, California in 1955, Understanding Inc., has grown into an international organization of more than sixty units and many members-at-large throughout the world.
 These units and members have sponsored hundreds of lectures and meetings, circulated thousands of books and magazines to reach many people in the spirit of 'bringing about a greater degree of understanding among all the peoples of the earth and preparing them for their eventual inevitable meetings with other races in space."

 Using Alan's ideas as a foundation, Understanding Inc. served to spread alternative social and spiritual ideas by speeches, meetings and in the newsletter.
 The newsletter, first published in 1956, was typically about 20 pages long, published monthly and ran for 240+ issues until October 1979.

-Understanding Inc. peaked in the early sixties with about 1,500 paid members and 60 or so "Units" in America.
-Mid-way through its waning years in 1974, Understanding was donated 55 acres (220,000 m²) of land including eight buildings near Tonopah, Arizona by Enid Smith.
+It was also known as World Understanding.
+Understanding Inc. peaked in the early 1960s with about 1,500 paid members and 60 or so "Units" in America.
+Mid-way through its waning years in 1974, Understanding was donated 55 acres (220,000 m2) of land including eight buildings near Tonopah, Arizona, by Enid Smith.
 The buildings, first intended as a religious college, had the coincidental feature of being round and saucer shaped.
 Understanding Inc. had fully taken the property over by 1976 but given Daniel's tight finances during his retirement and the falling Understanding membership, the property fell into disrepair.
 In late September and early October 1978, the kitchen and the library were burned to the ground by an arsonist and never rebuilt.